Mixbook/s3_deployer/README.md

 $ rake s3_deployer:rollback REVISION=20130809140330
 $ rake s3_deployer:update_revision # makes a call to Mixbook.com to clear cache
 $ rake s3_deployer:deploy VERSION=new-stuff # check the example of deployer.rb above to see how it is used
+$ rake s3_deployer:list # get the list of all deployed revisions
 ```

 ## Contributing